Ever notice how the people you love most can also drain you the fastest?

 Hypervigilance: Overthinking how others might react to your boundaries.

-Avoidance: Shutting down instead of asserting your needs, especially when your past attempts to set boundaries were ignored or met with negative responses.
+Avoidance: Shutting down rather than asserting your needs, especially when past attempts to set boundaries were ignored or met with negative responses.

 Ways to begin healing: